sathyanarayanakalleti/gitpractice1/README.md

 #Example repository
-this is a sample repo,hello world!
+this is a sample repo,hello satya

+try second example